 Individual finanical support.
 MINT can provide limited financial support to employees at the Faculty of Science and Technology who wish to conduct or participate in DBER-related activities within disciplinary fields of the faculty.

-Examples of activities for which MINT can provide financial support include: participation in research conferences, financing research visits by external guest researchers that can contribute to promoting the development of DBER at the faculty, software licence fees etc.
+Examples of activities for which MINT can provide financial support include: participation in research conferences, finanical support for building up a collaboration that leads to an application for research grant, financing research visits by external guest researchers that can contribute to promoting the development of DBER at the faculty, software licence fees etc.

 Are you wondering if you can get finanical support from MINT?
 You are welcome to contact the coordinator with any queries.
 We can provide advice on what would be activities can be support by MINT, how to draft your application, as well as how to carry out research projects in DBER.